The 12 Best U.S. Cities Every Traveler Should See

 While it pales in size compared to some of Florida's bigger cities like Orlando and Miami, it's been ranked by U.S. News & World Report as one of the best destinations to visit within the state.
 Plus, it also offers up miles of beautiful coastline.

-What list of American cities to visit would be complete without New York?
-The largest city in the country and the inspiration for countless movies, poems, TV shows, books, and songs, New York City is hands down one of the best places to visit in the country, according to rankings from U.S. News & World Report.
+What list of American cities would be complete without the Big Apple?
+The largest city in the country and the inspiration for countless movies, poems, TV shows, books, and songs, New York City is hands down one of the best places to visit in the U.S., according to rankings from U.S. News & World Report.

-While the city experiences all four seasons, getting very hot in the summer and very cold in the winter, it's great to visit any time of year, and there's a range of activities that can be done no matter what season it is.
-Hudson says that based on Expedia lodging data, fall through the holiday season is the most expensive time to visit—so plan accordingly.
+While the city experiences all four seasons, getting very hot in the summer and very cold in the winter, it's great to visit any time of year, and there's a range of activities suitable for any time of year.
+However, Hudson says that based on Expedia lodging data, fall through the holiday season is the most expensive time to visit—so plan accordingly.

 Known for being a draw for foodies (the city was ranked in the top 10 best foodie cities in the country and it is the birthplace of Starbucks, after all), Seattle received approximately 41 million visitors in 2019.
 That number makes sense when you consider all that the city has to offer.